-Although not as diverse as birds, mammals are a significant component of the natural environment of the Beltrami Island LUP planning area for hunting and trapping, as watchable wildlife, and as keystone ecological species.
-Table3.15 lists the species known to occur in the Red Lake WMA/Beltrami Island State Forest area.
+Although not as diverse as birds, mammals are a significant component of the natural environment of the Beltrami Island LUP planning area for hunting and trapping, as watchable wildlife, and as ecological keystone species.
+A list of the species known to occur in the Red Lake WMA/Beltrami Island State Forest area is included in Appendix D.